Lolindhir/PnP/src/assets/rules/classes/Rogue.md

 ### Level 20: Stroke of Luck
 You have an uncanny knack for succeeding when you need to.
 If you fail a D20 Test (Attack Roll, Ability Check, Saving Throw), you can turn the roll into a 20.
-Once you use this feature, you can't use it again until you finish a Short or Long rest.
+You can use this feature once per Adventuring Period.
+Also twice during that time, you can restore your use of it when you finish a Short Rest.